 Because the newer generation retirement annuities do not have to be purchased through a broker, the costs can be quite a bit lower, as participants may simply purchase the annuity directly through the money manager.

 If you’re researching annuities or need help understanding an annuity contract, feel free to reach out to us and we’ll do our best to point you in the right direction.

 While retirement annuities can certainly offer some nice benefits, these financial vehicles are not right for everyone.
 So, should you consider one?

 But a retirement annuity could be a good option for you if you are:

 Over time, as the responsibility of ensuring retirement income has shifted from employers and governments to individuals, investors will need to be mindful of their options – particularly in light of longevity and keeping income flowing for an indefinite amount of time.

 Knowing what a retirement annuity is can help individuals to ensure that income will continue to flow in – even if they are not a participant in an employer-sponsored plan.
 But retirement annuities come with a fair amount of fine print.
 So, it is essential to understand the do’s and don’ts before you lock into a long-term financial commitment.

 At Sooner Retirement, our focus is on making sure that consumers are educated about annuities and retirement income strategies.
 Our team of annuity specialists can help to walk you through the options that are right for you, depending on your specific short and long-term financial objectives.

-If you’d like more information regarding which way to turn when setting up your retirement income strategy, we’d be happy to help.
-You can reach out to us directly via phone at (888) 440-2468, or you can send us an email through our secure online contact form and set up a convenient time to chat with an annuity expert.
+If you’d like more information regarding retirement planning, we’d be happy to help.
+You can reach out to us directly via phone at (918) 938-7734, or you can send us an email through our secure online contact form and set up a convenient time to chat with an annuity expert.